rbolt13/tidytuesday/README.md

 TidyTuesday is a weekly data analysis and visualization challenge that provides a structured format to practice data wrangling and visualization skills using R programming language.
 Each week, a new dataset is posted to the [TidyTuesday Github repository](https://github.com/rfordatascience/tidytuesday) and participants are encouraged to explore and visualize the data using the principles of tidy data.

-### About this Repository

-In this repository, you'll find my submissions for each week's challenge.
-Each submission is contained in its own folder named after the year, and then the week of the submission.
-Within each week folder, you'll find the following files:

-* `README.md`: A brief summary of the challenge and my approach to the visualization.
-* `index.R`: The script used to generate the visualization.
-* `YYYY_img_week_WW.png`: The resulting visualization.

-### Directory Structure

-├── YYYY/
-│   ├── week_XX
-│       ├── README.md
-│       ├── code.R
-│       └── output.png
-│   ├── week_XX
-│       ├── README.md
-│       ├── code.R
-│       └── output.png
-├── YYYY/
-│   ├── week_XX
-│       ├── README.md
-│       ├── code.R
-│       └── output.png
-│
-└── README.md

 <details>
 <summary>Submissions are in chronological order (click to expand)</summary>